PLhery/node-twitter-api-v2/doc/auth.md

       // Store {accessToken} somewhere, it will be valid until {expiresIn} is hit.
       // If you want to refresh your token later, store {refreshToken} (it is present if 'offline.access' has been given as scope)

+      // If you want to extract Bearer token for use later, you can extract it from {loggedClient}:
+      // const { bearerToken } = loggedClient

       // Example request
       const { data: userObject } = await loggedClient.v2.me();
     })